MansM/mansm.github.io/_drafts/scaling-your-webapplication-wth-docker.md

 {% endhighlight %}

 ####supervisord.conf
 In the configuration file for supervisord we mention that supervisord shouldnt be started as a deamon.
-This will make the output be shown directly
+This will make the output be shown directly (and retrievable with docker logs).
 {% highlight ini linenos %}
 [supervisord]
 nodaemon=true